jorian2005/wordpressDashboardJB/README.md

 - **Maintenance Mode**:
   - Enable or disable maintenance mode.
-  - Customize the maintenance mode page.
+  - Customize the maintenance mode page with a title, message, logo, and background image.

 - **SEO Settings**:
+  - Generate an XML sitemap for your site.
   - Configure SEO-related settings for your WordPress site.

 - **Redirect Settings**:
   - Manage custom redirects for your site.
+  - Add or edit URL redirects directly from the admin interface.

+- **Analytics**:
+  - View site analytics and visitor statistics.

 ## Installation

-1. Download the plugin files and upload them to the `wp-content/plugins/wordpressDashboardJB` directory.
+1. Download the plugin files and upload them to the `wp-content/plugins/DashboardJB` directory.
 2. Activate the plugin through the WordPress admin dashboard under the "Plugins" menu.

 ## Usage